ShashankAnand1996/Soil-Respiration-Across-Scales/README.md

 ## FLUXCOM Extracted Datasets

 ### `Neondata_Fluxcom_720_360.csv`
-Carbon flux data values interpolated from the FLUXCOM RS dataset at **0.5° × 0.5°** resolution.
+Carbon flux data values for the NEON sites interpolated from the FLUXCOM RS dataset at **0.5° × 0.5°** resolution.

 ### `Neondata_Fluxcom_4320_2160.csv`
-Carbon flux data values interpolated from the FLUXCOM RS dataset at **0.0833° × 0.0833°** resolution.
+Carbon flux data values for the NEON sites interpolated from the FLUXCOM RS dataset at **0.0833° × 0.0833°** resolution.

 Both files contain monthly GPP, NEE, and TER extracted for ~30 NEON sites.